jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 ====================

-When I change the failing line to
+When I will make the failing line to

 .. code-block:: python